FarmDyn/documentation/docs/methodology/introduction.md

 fertilizer management handling in the model.
-A project financed by the DFG (http://www.ilr.uni-bonn.de/agpo/rsrch/dfg-dairystruct/dfgdairystruct\_e.htm) with a focus on Agent Based Modelling supports since 2015 that line of work.
+A project financed by the DFG (http://www.ilr.uni-bonn.de/agpo/rsrch/dfg-dairystruct/dfgdairystruct\_e.htm) with a focus on Agent Based Modeling supports since 2015 that line of work.
 Since summer 2016, a project financed by the State of Nordrhine-Westfalia sponsors the combined application of crop-growth models, FARMDYN and ABMSIM, focusing on nutrient flows on-farm and